-$$L(\beta) = L_a(\beta) - \frac{C(\beta)}{Z} + zL_1(\beta) + z^2L_2(\beta) . \tag{34.8}$$ stopping power from K shell electrons decreases, and at even lower velocities contributions from L and higher shells further reduce it.
-The correction $(C{\rm K}+C{\rm L}+\ldots)/Z$ is should be included in the square brackets of Eq.
+Shell correction -C/Z. As the speed of the projectile decreases, the contribution to the stopping power from K shell electrons decreases, and at even lower velocities contributions from L and higher shells further reduce it.
+The correction $(C{\rm K} + C{\rm L} + ...)/Z$ is should be included in the square brackets of Eq.
 (34.5).
 It is calculated and tabulated (for a few common materials) in a number of places; Refs.
-[4,10,20] are especially useful.
-As an example, the shell correction for a 30 MeV proton traversing aluminum is 0.6%, but increases to 9.9% as the proton's energy decreases to 0.3 MeV.
+[6,12,21] are especially useful.
+As an example, the shell correction for a 30 MeV proton traversing aluminum is 0.6%, increasing to 9.9% as the proton's energy decreases to 0.3 MeV.